Ruth2014/bio2092/01_Genome_data_on_the_WWW/README.md

 A huge volume and range of biological data are available via the World Wide Web (WWW).
-In this course, we are mainly concerned with macromolecular sequence data: nucleotide sequences of genomic DNA, transcripts and amino acid sequences of proteins.
-These data are the product of decades of research, countless millions of £s of investment;
+In this course, we are mainly concerned with macromolecular sequence data, in other words: **nucleotide sequences** of genomic DNA, transcripts and **amino acid sequences** of proteins.
+These data are the product of decades of research and countless millions of £s of investment;
 this represents an invaluable yet freely available resource for clinicians, biotechnologists, academic researchers and even undergraduate students to make novel discoveries.

-One of the things you will do today is **to discover and characterise a novel gene!** You will use some basic bioinformatics resources such as the BLAST software and sequence databases to make your novel discovery.
+One of the things you will do today is **to discover and characterise a novel gene!**
+You will use some basic bioinformatics resources such as the BLAST software and sequence databases to make your novel discovery.
 You can work individually or in small groups, if you prefer.
-Try to answer the questions in the boxes below (but this is not assessed).
+Try to answer the questions in the boxes below (don't worry!
+This will not be assessed).

 ## The data

 A good place to access DNA sequence data is the NCBI Nucleotide database (https://www.ncbi.nlm.nih.gov/nuccore/).
-You can do simple (and quite sophisticated) searches for sequence data here.
+You can do simple (as well as quite sophisticated) searches for sequence data here.
 But perhaps the most useful way to access sequence data is via a BLAST search.
 You might already be familiar with BLAST from previous modules.